peaclab/UniCoMTE/README.md

 If you use **UniCoMTE** in your research, please cite our paper:

-**Justin Li, Efe Sencan, Jasper Zheng Duan, Vitus J. Leung, Stephen Tsaur, Ayşe K. Coşkun.**
+**Justin Li, Efe Sencan, Jasper Zheng Duan, Vitus J. Leung, Stephen Tsaur, Ayşe K. Coskun.**
 *UniCoMTE: A Universal Counterfactual Framework for Explaining Time-Series Classifiers on ECG Data.*
 arXiv preprint, Dec.
 2025.